rabbitmq/rabbitmq-tutorials/README.md

-# RabbitMQ tutorials
+# RabbitMQ Tutorials

-This project contains code for [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html) their ports to various languages.
+This project contains code for [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html) with their ports to various languages.

 ## Languages